After Stalingrad (Hardback)

 Seven Years as a Soviet Prisoner of War

 (click here for international delivery rates)

 Order within the next 9 hours, 33 minutes to get your order processed the next working day!

 Need a currency converter?
 Check XE.com for live rates

 The battle for Stalingrad has been studied and recalled in exhaustive detail ever since the Red Army trapped the German 6th Army in the ruined city in 1942.
+Graphic first-hand accounts of the fighting have been published by soldiers of all ranks on both sides, so we have today an extraordinarily precise picture of the grim experience of the struggle from the individual's viewpoint.
 But most of these accounts finish at the end of the battle, with columns of tens of thousands of German soldiers disappearing into Soviet captivity.
 Their fate is rarely described.
 That is why Adelbert Holl's harrowing and vivid memoir of his seven-year ordeal as a prisoner in the Soviet camps is such an important record as well as an absorbing story.

 As featured on WWII TodayWWII Today

 Much has been written about the battle of Stalingrad with most accounts finishing as German troops surrendered themselves to Russian forces in early 1943.
 Adelbert Holl’s account begins in his last desperate hours before the surrender he and his comrades huddled together in their bunker preparing for an uncertain future...Neil Barlow, GD Aufklärung